brainwipe/icar/books/core/Chapters as Markdown/ch3-background-1.md

 Total energy loss is the worse case scenario.
 If the generators shut down then there is no power to go anywhere and help must be summoned.

 ### Gravity Nulls
 A Gravity null is a point in space where the gravity pull of surrounding stars cancel out.
-This is a problem for Grav engines and Light Jump engines because they all require a Gravity source to push or pull against.
+This is a problem for Grav engines and light jump engines because they all require a Gravity source to push or pull against.

 If you find yourself in a gravity null, you could be stuck there for minutes, hours, days or years.
 Gravity nulls can be both predictable (listed in Star charts and avoided) and unpredictable.
 They can pulse on and off and some are even used by pirates, who lie in wait for a spacecraft to come to a halt.